Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

 • Creamy textures: Butter, crème brûlée

 I remember a Dom Pérignon 2008 that I tasted after eight years of aging.
-The initial citrus freshness had given way to complex brioche notes, underlaid with roasted almonds and a hint of honey.
+The initial citrus freshness had given way to a complex brioche note, underlaid with roasted almonds and a touch of honey.
 The mousse had become creamier, the acidity perfectly integrated.

-Bollinger Grande Année develops its characteristic nutty signature particularly pronounced during this phase.
-The Pinot Noir dominance shows in warm, roasted aromas, while the long lees aging provides the typical creaminess.
+Bollinger Grande Année develops its characteristic nut signature particularly pronounced in this phase.
+The Pinot Noir dominance shows itself in warm, roasted aromas, while the long lees aging provides the typical creaminess.

-After about 15 years, great champagnes reach their tertiary phase – true maturity.
-Here, aromas emerge through oxidation and complex chemical reactions.
+After about 15 years, great champagnes reach their tertiary phase, true maturity.
+Here aromas arise through oxidation and complex chemical reactions.

 • Dried fruits: Raisins, dates, figs

-• Mushrooms and earth: Truffles, forest floor, moist earth
+• Mushrooms and earth: Truffle, forest floor, moist earth

 • Leather and tobacco: Old leather books, fine cigars